best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Ideally each worksheet should have a unique name that clearly describes the information found in that sheet.
 If this is not possible, give each sheet a number and use your table of contents to describe what is in each sheet number.

-To avoid any confusion for users of assistive technology remove extra spaces from the start or end of tab names.
+To avoid any confusion for users of assistive technology and to improve machine readability you should:

+* remove extra spaces from the start or end of tab names
-Keep worksheet tab names as consistent as you can between releases, as changing them limits usability.
+* keep worksheet tab names as consistent as you can between releases

 #### Blank worksheets

 Remove any blank worksheets.
 Blank worksheets can be confusing as it is not clear if they are meant to be blank or if something is missing.
-They may also make navigation confusing for users of assistive technology.
+They may also make navigation confusing for users of assistive technology, failing [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable)

 #### Other things to avoid
 * Do not use headers and footers to convey important information - this will fail accessibility as screen readers often can't find the information displayed in spreadsheet headers and footers.